Telecom Site Mapping

 What about small cell deployments?

-PopEx supports both macro towers and small cells.
-Import exact point coordinates and measure catchment areas.
+PopEx supports both macro towers and small cells in telecom site mapping.
+Import exact point coordinates and measure catchment areas to derive a precise view of infrastructure coverage.

 How do I assess competition?